tcpatt/baseball/README.md

 # tmn
-A repo for two sample projects.
+A repo for a collection of sample projects for TruMedia Networks including their 2015 MLB Hackathon.